 Discharge Instructions for Transplant Patients

 You had an organ transplant.
-A healthcare provider replaced a diseased organ with a healthy one from a donor.
+A doctor replaced a diseased organ with a healthy one from a donor.
 After an organ transplant, you take medicines that may alter your immune system (the system that fights infection) so it won’t reject the new organ.
 While this protects the new organ, it increases your risk of infection.

-This sheet includes ways to protect yourself from infection after your transplant.
+Here are some ways to protect yourself from infection after your transplant.
 You will continue these precautions until your healthcare provider tells you to stop.
 You may need to follow these guidelines for the rest of your life.

 Get plenty of rest and take breaks between activities.